 High School University Program (HSUP)

 The High School University Program allows qualified students to begin their college education before graduation from high school.
-Students have the opportunity to experience life at a four-year university on a part-time basis while taking approved college courses convenient to their high school schedule during the traditional academic year.
+Students have the opportunity to experience life at a four-year university on a part-time basis while taking approved college courses convenient for their high school schedule during the traditional academic year.

 This program is by no means an alternative to high school.
 Courses taken at Cal State San Bernardino by high school students are not to be used to make up any college admission deficiencies.
 This is strictly a tool for high school level juniors and seniors who have proven academically mature enough to succeed at the university level.